 This gives you a fast but intense workout that can help you gain strength and build lean muscle.
 One study completed by the founder of Tabata, Dr. Izumi Tabata found that this simple, four-minute workout can deliver aerobic and anaerobic gains.
 The results that you see will depend on what exercises you include in your workouts and how consistent you are with your Tabata regime.

 Another benefit is that you can perform Tabata anywhere and at any time of the day or night, so it fits your schedule.
 You don’t need a lot of equipment, so you don’t have to worry about spending money on your workout routine or storing dumbbells, balls, and treadmills in your home.
+You don't have to choose to get to the gym or pass on a workout.

 You can create your own Tabata sequence with any exercise that gets your heart rate up and that you can sustain for 20 seconds at a time.
 You can also include different exercises and rote them for each 20/10 sequence.